barotto/IBMulator/BUILD_WINDOWS.md

 ## STEP 1.
 Setup a 64bit MinGW build environment
 We will use mingw-w64 (mingw-w64.org) under **MSYS2** (www.msys2.org)

-1. Go to the [MSYS2 website](http://www.msys2.org) and follow the instructions to install the x86_64 environment.
+1. Go to the [MSYS2 website](http://www.msys2.org), download the x86_64 package
+and follow the instructions to install the environment.
-2. Open the **MSYS2 MSYS** shell and, with the package manager `pacman`, install
+2. Open the **MSYS2 MSYS** shell and, with the package manager `pacman`:
-the toolchain:
+install the toolchain:
 `pacman -S mingw-w64-x86_64-binutils mingw-w64-x86_64-gcc`
-cmake, make, and Autotools:
+install cmake, make, and Autotools:
 `pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config make pkgconfig autoconf automake libtool`
-git (otherwise you'll need to juggle with zip files):
+install git (unless you want to juggle with zip files):
 `pacman -S git`
 3. Install the libraries needed by libRocket and IBMulator
 `pacman -S mingw-w64-x86_64-SDL2`